geophile/marcel/README.md

 * `now()` is a function defined by marcel which gives the current time in seconds since the epoch, (i.e., it is just `time.time()`).
 * `File` objects have an `mtime` property, providing the time since the last content modification.
-* `hours()` is another function defined by marcel, which simply maps hours to seconds, i.e., it multiplies by 3600.
+* `days()` is another function defined by marcel, which simply maps days to seconds, i.e., it multiplies by 24 * 60 * 60.

 This pipeline can be used in conjunction with any pipeline yielding files.
 E.g., to locate the recently changed files in `~/git/myproject`: